Alexis-Bize/InfiniteMITM/docs/Feature-Flags.md

 ## How to Customize Existing Flags

-Thanks to the amazing work by **soupstream**, [InfiniteVariantTool](https://github.com/soupstream/InfiniteVariantTool) allows you to convert .bond files (the binary file format used by the game) into .xml files and vice versa.
+Thanks to the amazing work by **soupstream**, [InfiniteVariantTool](https://github.com/soupstream/InfiniteVariantTool) allows you to convert bond binary files (format used by the game) into .xml files and vice versa.

 ### Schema (Example)